 If costs, fines, and fees cause harm to youth and families, what are the alternatives?
 A few jurisdictions have already taken steps to make their juvenile court systems more equitable.
 In Alameda County, California, a report examined the fiscal impact of court costs and fees and concluded that the county garners minimal benefit from fees.
-Although the county collects approximately \$400,000 annually from families, it expends approximately \$250,000 in collections, in addition to county personnel time spent on administration of fees.37 After learning of the real harms to families and the minimal or negligible financial benefit, the county placed a moratorium on fees and costs in the juvenile justice system.38 Neighboring counties in California had already done the same.39
+Although the county collects approximately \$400,000 annually from families, it expends approximately \$250,000 in collections, in addition to county personnel time spent on administration of fees.37 After learning of the real harms to families and the minimal or negligible financial benefit, the county repealed the policy of imposing fees and costs in the juvenile justice system.38 Other counties in California have also limited reliance on costs, fines, and fees.39